EV home charger installation FAQs

 The standard for faster DC chargers (i.e. greater than 22kWh charging rates) is CCS.
 They look similar to Type 2 connections with additional “pipes” at the bottom of the plug to enable a greater charge rate.
 Good to know: Many cars aren’t able to charge faster than 11kWh.
 Check your vehicle handbook to see what yours can handle.

-Additional charger specs and sizes
+What are the charger specs and sizes?

 On top of the specifications listed above, all of our chargers use Rated Voltage: 230V and Rated Current: 32A.